icinganalysis/icinganalysis.github.io/content/NACA-ARR-5G13.md

 Title: NACA-ARR-5G13
 Date: 2022-04-11 12:00
 Category: NACA
-tags: thermodynamics
+tags: thermodynamics, python tools

-###_"A method is given for calculating the temperature of a surface wetted ... by a pure liquid, such as water"_
+### _"A method is given for calculating the temperature of a surface wetted ... by a pure liquid, such as water"_

-#"Kinetic Temperature of Wet Surfaces A Method of Calculating the Amount of Alcohol Required to Prevent Ice, and the Derivation of the Psychrometric Equation" [^1]
+# "Kinetic Temperature of Wet Surfaces A Method of Calculating the Amount of Alcohol Required to Prevent Ice, and the Derivation of the Psychrometric Equation" [^1]

 ![Cover sheet "WARTIME REPORT"](images/naca-arr-5g13/Cover.png)

-##Summary
+## Summary
 Psychrometric equations are presented to calculate the thermal effects of evaporation from wet surfaces at high air speeds.

-##Key Points
+## Key Points
 1. The wet surface equilibrium "datum" temperature is defined.
 2. Psychrometric equations are presented to calculate the thermal effects of evaporation from wet surfaces.
 3. The calculations are implemented in python code.

-##Abstract
+## Abstract

 > A method is given for calculating the temperature of a surface wetted either by a pure liquid, such as water, or by